-The ClickHelp MCP Server is a service that allows AI agents and LLM-powered tools — such as Claude, Gemini, ChatGPT, and others — to interact with your documentation portal programmatically.
+The ClickHelp Authoring MCP Server is a service that allows AI agents and LLM-powered tools — such as Claude, Gemini, ChatGPT, and others — to interact with your documentation portal programmatically.
 It implements the Model Context Protocol (MCP), an open standard for connecting AI assistants to external data sources and tools.

-Think of it as an API layer designed specifically for AI agents: instead of parsing HTML or guessing your portal's structure, an agent can query the MCP Server directly to read topics, search content, and even make changes.
+Think of it as an API layer designed specifically for AI agents: instead of parsing HTML or guessing your portal's structure, an agent can query the Authoring MCP Server directly to read topics, search content, and even make changes.

 How It Works

-The MCP Server acts as a bridge between an AI agent and your ClickHelp portal.
-When an agent needs to retrieve or update content, it sends requests to the MCP Server, which communicates with the portal through the REST API and returns the result to the agent.
+The Authoring MCP Server acts as a bridge between an AI agent and your ClickHelp portal.
+When an agent needs to retrieve or update content, it sends requests to the Authoring MCP Server, which communicates with the portal through the REST API and returns the result to the agent.

 A typical interaction looks like this: